ebelingbarros/Rasmussen_Hirschman_Linkages/README.md

   <img width="15%" height="15%" src="https://github.com/ebelingbarros/Rasmussen_Hirschman_Linkages/blob/main/images/matrixinv.png">
 </p>

-After Rasmussen's (1958) and Hirschman's (1958) seminal works, what has been defined as Rasmussen-Hirschman backward linkage (BL) index is a measure of how much  sector j demands  from  all sectors.
+After [Rasmussen's (1956)](https://books.google.de/books?id=RGfNQwAACAAJ&dq=%22Studies+in+intersectoral+relations.%22&hl=pt-PT&sa=X&redir_esc=y) and [Hirschman's (1958)](https://books.google.de/books?id=foREAAAAYAAJ&q=%22The+Strategy+of+Economic+Development%22+hirschman&dq=%22The+Strategy+of+Economic+Development%22+hirschman&hl=pt-PT&sa=X&ved=2ahUKEwi0zNP6uuTwAhUYtqQKHTHBDewQ6AEwBHoECAUQAg) seminal works, what has been defined as Rasmussen-Hirschman backward linkage (BL) index is a measure of how much  sector j demands  from  all sectors.
 By their turn, forward  linkages  (FL) are measures how sector j's production is demanded  by  the others.
 To  estimate the Hirschman-Rasmussen indexes, it is necessary to calculate the matrix of technical coeffcients A, and then take its average.
 The indexes are calculated in relation to their total average, as can be seen in equation below:

 <p align="center">
   <img width="20%" height="20%" src="https://github.com/ebelingbarros/Rasmussen_Hirschman_Linkages/blob/main/images/elements.png">